Complete classification of planar p-elasticae: Introduction

 During the last decade or two, there has been a burst of attention to the $L^p$-counterpart of the bending energy, so-called \emph{$p$-bending energy} (also known as $p$-elastic energy).
 For $p\in(1,\infty)$ and for immersed curves $\gamma$ in $\R^2$, the $p$-bending energy is defined by

 where $s$ denotes the arclength parameter, and $k$ denotes the signed curvature.
 The study of the $p$-bending energy branches into several directions; the study of critical points \cite{AGM,nabe14,LP20,SW20,LP22}, ambient approaches \cite{BDP93, BM04,BM07, MN13, AM17,Poz20}, gradient flows \cite{NP20, OPW20, BHV, BVH, Poz22, OW23} and others \cite{FKN18,DMOY}.
-This energy also emerges in several contexts; for example, applications to image processing \cite{MM98, AM03, DFLM}, the study of linear Weingarten surfaces of revolution \cite{LP20}, and mathematical models of soap films with vertical potentials or dynamics of plasma particles \cite{LP22}.
-See also relevant studies for the case $p\in(0,1)$ \cite{MP23_JNS, MP23_JMAA, GPT22}, and for the case $p=\infty$ \cite{Mos22, GM23}.
+This energy also emerges in several contexts; for example, applications to image processing \cite{MM98, AM03, DFLM}, the study of linear Weingarten surfaces of revolution \cite{LP20}, mathematical models of soap films with vertical potentials or dynamics of plasma particles \cite{LP22}, and characterizations of translating flows by powers of curvature \cite{Pam24}.
+See also relevant studies for the case $p\in(0,1)$ \cite{GPT23, MP23_JNS, MP23_JMAA}, and for the case $p=\infty$ \cite{Mos22, GM23}; the total absolute curvature $p=1$ also requires variationally special treatment.

 The most fundamental problem of the $p$-bending energy is an extension of Euler's elastica problem, namely to understand the critical points of the energy

 where $\mathcal{L}$ denotes the length and $\lambda\in\R$ is a given constant, often playing the role of a multiplier.
 We call such a critical point \emph{$p$-elastica}, since the classical case $p=2$ corresponds to Euler's \emph{elastica}.